Our Blog

 Understanding and Recognizing Early Signs of Mental Health Disorders in Men and How to Find Help

-Quick Summary Men experience mental health disorders including depression (affecting an estimated 6 million men), anxiety disorders (affecting more than 3 million men), PTSD, bipolar disorder, and substance use disorders, but often face barriers like stigma and difficulty expressing emotions that prevent them from seeking help.
-Early warning signs include changes in mood or energy, withdrawal from social situations, increased
+Quick Summary Men experience mental health disorders including depression, anxiety, PTSD, bipolar disorder, and substance use disorders, but often face barriers such as stigma, difficulty expressing emotions, and fear of appearing weak.
+Early warning signs include changes in mood or energy, withdrawal from social situations, increased substance use, irritability or anger, changes in sleep or appetite, and risky behaviors.
+Outpatient

 Read More »